WouterBant/GEVit-DL2-Project/Blogpost.md

 #### Method 3: Utilizing External Model within Aggregation

+- Here, $M_G(x)$ and $M(x)$ again refer to the penultimate features.

 **Learned Weighted Average**: Incorporating significance weight with mean pooling.

-Since features $M(gx)$ derived from a fixed $x$ within a pretrained model $M$ are not uniformly crucial across all transformations $g \in G$, we incorporate significance weight with the embedding.
-After obtaining the embedding for each transformation, we pass the embedding through a simple fully connected neural network to predict weights from input feature vectors, leveraging a linear transformation and GELU activation for effective learning.
+Since features $M(gx)$ derived from a fixed $x$ within a pretrained model $M$ are not uniformly crucial across all transformations $g \in G$, we experiment with incorporating significance weight with the features.
+After obtaining the features for each transformation, we pass the features through a simple fully connected neural network to predict importance weights, leveraging a linear transformation and GELU activation.
 Additionally, we normalize the weights so that the sum for all embeddings is 1.

 Let $λ(gx)$ denote the significance weight assigned to feature $M(gx)$ for $g \in G$, $x \in X$.
 Inspired by [Basu et al. 2023](https://arxiv.org/abs/2305.09900), though with the goal of invariance, assuming a finite $G$, $λ : X → R^+$ is predefined.

 $$ M_G(x) = \sum_{g \in G}^{|G|}λ(gx)M(gx) \frac{1}{\sum_{g \in G}{λ(gx)}}$$